Suzano massacre: Attack

 By this time, Henrique appeared on camera entering the building in a hurry while holding several weapons, including a compound bow, which he eventually dropped on the floor and was unused in the attack.
 He approached the wounded victims lying on the ground and struck them with a hatchet, at which point, fleeing students started to run from the patio towards the school entrance hall.
-On their way, they encountered Henrique, who was still in the entrance hall, at which point Henrique engaged in a fistfight with a female student before she fled.
+On their way, he encountered Taucci, who was still in the entrance hall, at which point Henrique engaged in a fistfight with a female student before she fled.
 Other students who had hidden when they first heard gunshots were able to avoid being shot.
 Five students between 15 and 17 years old and two school staff members were killed.

 According to the 2017 School Census, the institution had 358 students between 6th and 9th grade (middle school and freshman year) and 693 students in secondary school.
 The school was locked down by police, who searched it and found a .38 caliber revolver, speedloaders, a crossbow, a compound bow, Molotov cocktails, a hatchet and a wired bag.
 A bomb squad was dispatched to the scene and found that it was a fake explosive.

 Weapons used by the killers during the attack.